• Skip to primary navigation

 Possible Substitutions

-• Avocado or coconut oil can be used in place of sesame oil.
+• Olive oil or sesame oil can be used in place of avocado oil.

 • Low sodium soy sauce can be used to replace coconut aminos for a lower carb option.
 Keep in mind it will not lend the slight sweetness that coconut aminos has.